scrunglebunky/Yup/README.md

 - Yup's species is a space ship, like the creatures in Fantasy Zone; she has an entirely humanoid body, roughly 2 heads tall in proportions, that retracts into her head in a cartoony manner.
 - This entire storyline is not meant to be taken seriously or to get too deep; it's stupid; it's YUP.
 - Mustard is dry.
 08206
+## WORLD ORDER

 # YUP DEVLOG
 ## PART ONE- GETTING IT ALL TOGETHER
+- 6/18/23: formations now respawn when the level is completed
-- 6/06/23: changed animations to return surface ;
+- 6/06/23: changed animations to return surface ; fixed player invincibility bug
 - 6/06/23: formation spawns characters, makes characters attack, and checks for fomration completion
 - 6/05/23: added level documentation docstring for reference, as there's a lot of options ; used level to change dymanic intensities or whatnot ; made the level file decide everything in a bg
 - 6/03/23: added a little bar rectangle for the UI, when the